St James' Church, Church Kirk: Exterior

 The church is constructed in sandstone with slate roofs.
 In the body of the church the stone is coursed, but in the tower it is uncoursed and roughly hewn.
 The plan consists of a five-bay nave, a three-bay chancel, and a west tower.
 The tower is supported by buttresses, and has a low rectangular west door, above which is a three-light Perpendicular window.
 There are Perpendicular bell openings on three sides of the tower, and a clock on the fourth side.
 The parapet is embattled.
 The nave is in two storeys, with two tiers of windows along the sides.
 These are round-arched, in Georgian style, and contain tracery from the Victorian period.
 The chancel windows are arched with tracery.

 Interior

 Inside the church are galleries on three sides, carried on octagonal cast iron columns with fluting and roundels in the capitals.
 At the west end is a pair of staircases.
 The ceiling is flat.
-The reredos was made by Powell's in 1909, and is made using the opus sectile technique.
+The reredos was made by J. Powell & Sons of Whitefriars Glass in 1909, and is made using the opus sectile technique.
 The font is Perpendicular in style.
 In the south wall of the nave are two sets of windows with stained glass depicting the Four Evangelists.
-These were remade by Morris & Co. in 1918 to the original designs of Edward Burne Jones after they were damaged in the 1917 explosion for the cost of £230.
+These were remade by Morris & Co. in 1918 to the original designs of Edward Burne-Jones after they were damaged in the 1917 explosion for the cost of £230.
 On the south side of the chancel are windows of 1927 by B. D. Walmsley.
-There is a ring of eight bells, all cast in 1865–67 by John Warner & Sons.
+There was a ring of eight bells, all cast in 1865–67 by John Warner & Sons, but these were removed and are to be rehung elsewhere.
+Parts of the frame were used at St Cuthbert's Church, Over Kellet, Lancashire, and one bell was re-hung at Church of St Andrew, Compton Dundon, Somerset in 2025.